ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/git-pull-repo.md

 # Exercise 9: Update your copy of the GitHub repository

-Navigate to your copy of the GitHub repository on Expanse, which should be located at the top-level of your `$HOME`directory at `~/ciml-summer-institute-2026`, then run the `git pull` command to update your copy with the latest changes from GitHub.
+Navigate to your copy of the GitHub repository on Expanse, which should be located at the top-level of your `$HOME` directory at `~/ciml-summer-institute-2026`, then run the `git pull` command to update your copy with the latest changes from your instructors.

 *Command*
 ```